Nutty Narrows Bridge: Preservation and related bridges

 The Nutty Narrows Bridge remains a tourist attraction for Longview and is considered the "world's narrowest bridge".
 It inspired the name of Squirrel Fest, an annual local festival founded in 2011, as well as a commemorative belt buckle, local sports tournaments, a children's book, and a serial published in The Daily News.
 It is also decorated annually with a Christmas tree and lights by city maintenance workers.
 A year after Peters' death in 1984, a 10 ft wooden squirrel sculpture was placed near the bridge in his memory.
 It was later replaced by the Sandbaggers, a local service fraternity and boosters club charged with oversight of the bridge, in 2001 after it had deteriorated over time.

 The structure also inspired similar squirrel bridges that were constructed in other U.S. cities in the 20th and 21st centuries.
 The city of Salem, Oregon, proposed to buy the original bridge from Amos Peters in 1969, but were declined and instead offered assistance to build their own squirrel bridge by the Sandbaggers.
 The Salem city council later rejected the offer, stating that the proposed design was not attractive and would have an advertisement for Longview.
 The offer came amid a disappearance of squirrels following a severe winter; several cities, including Salem, offered to relocate their squirrels to Longview in response to a request from Peters.

 Six bridges similar to the Nutty Narrows were constructed in the 2010s by the Sandbaggers around Longview for use by squirrels.
 They were installed as part of the annual Squirrel Fest, which includes a design contest for the bridges.
-They feature designs inspired by other bridges, such as the cable-stayed Leonard P. Zakim Bunker Hill Memorial Bridge in Boston and the Fremont Bridge in Portland, Oregon.
+As of 2022, Longview has ten squirrel bridges, several of which feature designs inspired by other bridges; these include the nearby Lewis and Clark Bridge, the cable-stayed Leonard P. Zakim Bunker Hill Memorial Bridge in Boston, and the Fremont Bridge in Portland, Oregon.

 On July 25, 2013, the Longview City Council voted to place the Nutty Narrows Bridge on the Longview Register of Historic Places.
 As part of the nomination process to add the bridge to the National Register of Historic Places, the bridge was officially sold by Roger Peters to the City of Longview in June 2013 for a nominal fee of $1.
 It is also listed on the Washington Heritage Register, and was listed on the National Register of Historic Places in 2014.